sde-coursepack/sde-coursepack.github.io/modules/refactoring/_posts/2000-03-12-Testing-With-Exceptions.md

 Our test (successfully) expects an `IllegalArgumentException` to be thrown when a negative vote total for a candidate is found, since this shouldn't be possible.

-Looking at the code for `addVotesFromPrecinct`.
 But let's say when a junior developer reads the code for the function `addVotesFromPrecinct`, they might think the first loop is redundant.
-They think, "let's remove that unnecessary, and just check for negative votes in the loop that already exists, so the code is easier to understand."
+They think, "let's remove that unnecessary loop and just check for negative votes in the loop that already exists, so the code is easier to understand."

 And so they change the code to this: